5 Reasons To Pursue a PhD at Mid or Late Career

 The important thing to know is that when you’re a PhD candidate, you’ll need to undertake your own efforts for professional development and networking.
 Often PhD programs do not provide career counseling for non-academic career tracks.
 The good news is, as an experienced student, you may be better prepared for pursuing jobs post-PhD than an early career candidate who has not yet been out in the workforce.

-There is an urban myth that everyone has a terrible PhD experience, and that PhD programs are toxic and unrewarding.
-This was not my experience.
-That said, a PhD is not for everyone!
-The pursuit of a PhD is best suited to people who are highly organized, love to read and write, and enjoy working independently.
+That said, a PhD is not for everyone.
+A PhD is best suited to people who are highly organized, love to read and write, and enjoy working independently.
 It is also suited to people who have experience with constructive criticism and are passionate about theory and scholarly research.

-At mid to late-career we may feel like we have already learned everything there is to know in our field and that the PhD will be the justification of our expertise.
-But believe me, you’ll learn a lot about yourself, your resilience, and your worldviews through the pursuit of a PhD.
+If you enter a PhD at mid- to late-career, believe me, you’ll learn a lot about yourself, your resilience, and your perspectives.
 You’ll gain new knowledge and, when you meet the challenge of completing your dissertation, you’ll also gain new confidence in what you can achieve.
-I would argue that the best time to complete a PhD is at mid and late-career when you have the skills to be successful and a clear notion of the research contribution you want to make.
+I would argue that the best time to complete a PhD is at mid- and late-career when you have the skills to be successful and a clear notion of the research contribution you want to make.
+I hope this piece has given you the confidence that your PhD goals are within reach!

 Dr. Vicki Johnson is Founder and CEO of ProFellow, the world’s leading onlineDr.
 Vicki Johnson Headshot resource for professional and academic fellowships.
 She is a four-time fellow, top Ph.D. scholar, Fulbright recipient and an award-winning social entrepreneur.
-She is the Creator and Director of Fully Funded, an award-winning online course and mentorship program for graduate school applicants seeking to find and win full funding.
+She is the Creator of the Fully Funded Course and Mentorship Program, which has helped hundreds of candidates achieve a fully funded graduate degree.

 © Victoria Johnson / ProFellow, LLC 2022, all rights reserved.